knaw-huc/lenticular-lens/readme.md

 ### Property paths

 A property path is a list of values that expresses the path in the linked data from the entity to a specific property.
-The list has at least one value, the property to select on the entity.
+The list has at least one value: the property to select on the entity.
 If the property is a reference to another entity, you have to specify another value in the list with the id of the entity it points to.
 Then you can select the specific property on the referenced entity.